highlightjs/highlight.js/README.md

 Python 3 if you aren't going to compress the libraries -- however if you want compression you also need Java.

-If you just want all languages:

-    python3 /path/to/tools/build.py -n

-If you just want specific languages:

-    python3 /path/to/tools/build.py -n lang1 lang2 ...

-That `-n` flag is to disable compression and you can exclude it if you want the script to compress the package.

-The default packaging structure is for the browser, but you can also build for either node.js or AMD.

-For node.js:

-    python3 /path/to/tools/build.py -t node

-And for AMD, just replace `node` with `amd`.

-For more more usage info:
+For the usage info of this build script:

     python3 /path/to/tools/build.py -h

-Also visit [the build docs][8] for more examples.
+Also visit [the build docs][8] for some examples.

 ## License